Dong Yi (TV series): Return to the palace

-Queen Min and her supporters seek to promote Geum (now titled Prince Yeoning) as Crown Prince, replacing Hui-bin's son because she found out that the Crown Prince was infertile.
-Queen Min, who has no children of her own, adores Geum and supports his claim to the throne.
-However, she suddenly collapses from an illness, and Hui-bin uses a shaman and black magic to make sure Queen Min dies.
+Queen Min has no children of her own and adores Yi Geum (now titled Prince Yeoning).
+She and her supporters seek to promote Prince Yeoning as crown prince, replacing Consort Hui's son after she finds out that the Crown Prince is infertile.
+However, she suddenly collapses from an illness, and Consort Hui uses a shaman and black magic to make sure Queen Min dies.

-The Ministers initially pushed for Hui-bin to become queen but then rumors spread throughout the palace that Crown Prince Yun is infertile due to an undisclosed condition.
-Since the Crown Prince was infertile, Prince Yeoning would be the natural alternative to be the King's heir.
-Hui-bin's supporters begin to abandon her and the Crown Prince in favor of Dong-yi and her son.
+The ministers initially push for Consort Hui to become queen once again, but then rumors spread throughout the palace that the Crown Prince is infertile due to an undisclosed condition.
+Since the Crown Prince is infertile, Prince Yeoning would be the natural alternative to be the King's heir.
+Consort Hui's supporters begin to abandon her and the Crown Prince in favor of Dong-yi and her son.

-Desperate to retain her son's position, Hui-bin attempts to assassinate Dong-yi and Yeoning.
-Dong-yi is injured, but the prince is unharmed.
+Desperate to retain her son's position, Consort Hui attempts to assassinate Dong-yi and Prince Yeoning.
+Dong-yi is injured, but the Prince is unharmed.

-The King executes Hui-bin for using black magic to kill the Queen, hiding Crown Prince Yun's infertility, and attempting to kill Dong-yi and Prince Yeoning.
-Before her execution, Hui-bin acknowledges her wrongs and begs Dong-yi to protect the Crown Prince.
+The King executes Consort Hui for using black magic to kill Queen Min, hiding the Crown Prince's infertility, and attempting to kill Dong-yi and Prince Yeoning.
+Before her execution, Consort Hui acknowledges her wrongs and begs Dong-yi to protect the Crown Prince.

-The king asks Dong-yi to become queen but she refuses in order to protect the Crown Prince.
-She cites all the chaos Hui-bin has caused in court, and she asks the King to pass a new law preventing concubines from becoming Queen in hopes that similar power struggles do not occur.
-The King agrees and appoints Lady Kim as Queen.
+The king asks Dong-yi to become the new queen but she refuses in order to protect both princes.
+She cites all the chaos Consort Hui has caused in the royal court, and asks the King to pass a new law preventing royal consorts from becoming queen in hopes that similar power struggles will not occur again.
+The King agrees and appoints Lady Kim as queen.

-The King knows that Crown Prince Yun's supporters will always regard Prince Yeoning as a threat to the Crown Prince.
-For both to survive, both must become Kings.
-Because the Crown Prince is infertile, he will rule first after the King; Geum will follow him.
-Because Geum has a commoner mother, the King knows that the courtiers will not respect his position, so he decides to abdicate so that Yi Yun would become King and Yi Geum will be cemented as the Crown Prince.
-However, Queen Kim adopts Yeoning, giving him royal protection and ensuring that he will follow Crown Prince Yun to the throne after his death.
+The King knows that the Crown Prince's supporters will always regard Prince Yeoning as a threat to the Crown Prince.
+For both to survive, both must become kings.
+Because the Crown Prince is infertile, he will rule first after the King; Prince Yeoning will follow him.
+Because Prince Yeoning has a biological mother of low status, the King knows that the ministers will not respect his position, so he decides to abdicate so that Yi Yun would become king and Yi Geum will be cemented as crown prince.
+However, Queen Kim adopts Prince Yeoning, legitimizing his position and ensuring that he will follow the Crown Prince to the throne after his death.

-Dong-yi decides to leave the palace so that she can help the poor commoners and so that Queen Kim can be a mother to Prince Yeoning.
+Dong-yi decides to leave the palace so that she can help the poor commoners and so that Queen Kim can be the only mother of Prince Yeoning.

-A new King
+A new king

-Dong-yi's son later becomes the 21st monarch of Joseon, King Yeongjo, the father of Crown Prince Sado and grandfather of Yi San.
+Dong-yi's son later becomes the 21st ruler of Joseon, King Yeongjo, father of Crown Prince Sado and grandfather of King Jeongjo.